Gypsy Rose Lee

-Gypsy Rose Lee (born Rose Louise Hovick, January 8, 1911 – April 26, 1970) was an American burlesque entertainer, stripper, and vedette famous for her striptease act.
-Also an actress, author, and playwright, her 1957 memoir was adapted into the 1959 stage musical Gypsy.
+Gypsy Rose Lee (born Rose Louise Hovick, January 8, 1911 – April 26, 1970) was an American burlesque entertainer, stripper, actress, author, playwright and vedette, famous for her striptease act.
+Her 1957 memoir, Gypsy: A Memoir, was adapted into the 1959 stage musical Gypsy.

 Early life

 Rose Louise Hovick was born in Seattle, Washington, on January 8, 1911; however, she always gave January 9 as her date of birth.
 She was known as Louise to her family.
 Her sister, actress June Havoc, was born in 1912.
 Their mother, Rose Thompson Hovick, forged various birth certificates for each of her daughters—older when needed to evade varying state child labor laws, and younger for reduced or free train fares.
 The girls were unsure until later in life what their years of birth were.

 Their mother had married Norwegian-American John Olaf Hovick, a newspaper-advertising salesman and a reporter at The Seattle Times.
 They married on May 28, 1910, in Seattle.
 They divorced on August 20, 1915.
 Rose Thompson married her second husband, Judson Brennerman, a traveling salesman, on May 26, 1916, at a Unitarian church in Seattle, with the Rev. J. D. A. Powers officiating.

 After Hovick and Brennerman divorced, June supported the family by appearing in vaudeville, being billed "Tiniest Toe Dancer in the World" when she was only 2 1/2.
 Rose and June went to Hollywood for two years where June appeared in short films directed by Hal Roach.
 Louise was left behind while June and her mother were on the road.
 She had an elementary education, unlike June who was taught to read by stagehands.
 Much to her mother's displeasure, June eloped with Bobby Reed, a dancer in their act, in December 1928, after a performance in Topeka, Kansas, at the Jayhawk Theatre and went on to pursue a brief career in marathon dancing, a more profitable vocation than tap dancing.